 By law, Property Agents are required to join a government authorised consumer redress scheme.
 The purpose of these schemes is to give consumers and escalated complaints procedure, if they are unhappy with how their complaint has been dealt with by their Agent.

-Advanced Lettings is a member of The Property Ombudsman Scheme (TPO), we abide by their code of practice and we hold Client Money Protection Insurance (CMP).
+Advanced Lettings is a member of The Property Ombudsman Scheme (TPO), we abide by their code of practice.